olga-mir/k8s-multi-cluster/docs/bootstrap-and-pivot.md

 ```
 and then `export AWS_B64ENCODED_CREDENTIALS=$(cat creds.txt | base64 -)`

-This base64 encoded value will be stored in
+This base64 encoded value will be stored in k8s secret `capa-manager-bootstrap-credentials` in `capa-system` namespace.

 Generate cluster config:
 ```